michelfernandez/cove/site/content/english/signaturestandards.md

 {{< content text=center top=12 width=narrow >}}
 {{% markdown %}}
-# QES: The same legal validity <br class="hide-for-mobile">as signing by hand
+# QES: The same legal validity as signing by hand
 The all-round carefree signature for the highest demands
 {{% /markdown %}}
 {{< /content >}}